xiaoxiae/Clis/scanning/README.md

 - [Darktable](https://www.darktable.org/) for converting the RAW images into usable JPEGs.

 ## `turntable/`
-A folder containing the documentation for the custom turntable used for turning the holds.
+A folder containing the source code/documentation for the custom turntable used for turning the holds.